yvett-codes/yvett-codes/README.md

 #### `“In action breeds doubt and fear.
 Action breeds confidence and courage.
 If you want to conquer fear, do not sit home and think about it.
 Go out and get busy."` *- Dale Carnegie*

 👩🏻‍💻 My name is Yvett.
 I’m a Software Developer who is determined, eager to learn, and excited to bring her ideas to life!
-I’m working hard to solidify my foundational skills and craft meaningful tech- building the momentum to think and work like a true engineer
+I’m working hard to solidify my foundational skills and craft meaningful tech- building the momentum to think and work like a true engineer!

 👩🏻‍🎓 Studied Software Engineering at [Ada Developers Academy](https://adadevelopersacademy.org/)